 - To provide age appropriate programming for the children residing in our homes.

 Upon admission to the program, new residents meet with staff to create an individualized goal plan, which includes identifying strengths and opportunities for growth in personal, professional, and spiritual development, and parenting skills.
 Progress toward these goals is monitored, documented and celebrated.

 The structure of the program has two main components.
-Residents are required to participate in five hours of programming each week, and twenty hours of community involvement.
-The five hours of weekly programming consist of:
+Each week, residents are required to participate in programming and community involvement.
+The weekly programming consists of:

 - Classes on various topics: budgeting and managing finances, self-esteem, communication skills, cooking, etc.

-The twenty hours of community involvement can include any combination of:
+The community involvement can include any combination of: